taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 Gain a +1 (1/2 INT modifier) insight bonus to attack rolls.
 ### Dark Claim (Su)
 As a swift action, Claim an opponent you can detect within 35 (25 + 5/2 levels) feet.
-Claims last for 2 (1/2 level) rounds, and you may Claim at most 2 (INT mod) enemies at a time.
+Claims last for 2 (1/2 level) rounds, and you may Claim at most 3 (INT mod) enemies at a time.
 Claimed creatures provoke attacks of opportunity even when using the Withdraw action, and you always know their location (though concealment still applies if you can no longer see them.)
-You also recover a single maneuver* when Claiming an enemy, and recover two when a Claimed enemy is reduced to 0 HP. (*Increased by feat)
+You also recover a single maneuver* when Claiming an enemy, and recover three (INT mod) when a Claimed enemy is reduced to 0 HP. (*Increased to two by feat)
 ### Ill Tidings (Ex)
 Gain a +10-foot competence bonus to your movement (before armor penalties).
 ### Dark Focus (Ex) - Black Seraph